Connie B Burkhart ~ Renaissance Woman

 MONDAY: GEOLOGY

-Lecture Drive/Hike to to geologic sites on Ghost Ranch & the Abiquiu area
+Lecture Drive/Hike to geologic sites on Ghost Ranch & the Abiquiu area

 Sack Lunch in the field